Raptors advance past 76ers on Leonard's wild shot

 Leonard hit a 24-foot jumper with 1:42 to play to give Toronto an 87-85 lead.

-The Raptors led by four with 1:14 to play on a steal by Kyle Lowry, who set up Pascal Siakam for the layup.
+The Raptors led by four with 1:14 to play on a steal by Kyle Lowry, who set up Siakam for the layup.

-Butler made one of two free throws, cutting the lead to three.
+Butler made 1 of 2 free throws, cutting the lead to three.
 With 12.1 seconds to play, Embiid made two free throws to trim the lead to one.

-Leonard made one of two free throws with 10.8 seconds remaining, and Butler tied the score at 90 on his layup.
+Leonard made 1 of 2 free throws with 10.8 seconds remaining, and Butler tied the score at 90 on his layup.

 Serge Ibaka provided 17 points and eight rebounds for the Raptors.
 Siakam had 11 points and 11 rebounds.

-Kyle Lowry, who had an injured thumb taped in the first half, had 10 points, and Marc Gasol added seven points and 11 rebounds.
+Lowry, who had an injured thumb taped in the first half, had 10 points, and Gasol added seven points and 11 rebounds.

-Joel Embiid had 21 points and 11 rebounds for the 76ers.
+Embiid had 21 points and 11 rebounds for the 76ers.
 JJ Redick scored 17 points, Butler added 16, Tobias Harris scored 15 and grabbed 10 rebounds, and Ben Simmons finished with 13 points.

-After the Raptors took a five-point in the fourth quarter on Ibaka’s 3-pointer, Embiid’s 3-pointer put the 76ers ahead by one point with 7:37 left.
+After the Raptors took a five-point lead early in the fourth quarter on Ibaka’s 3-pointer, Embiid’s 3-pointer put the 76ers ahead by one point with 7:37 left.

 The Raptors took a five-point lead on Leonard’s floating jumper and a free throw with 4:48 to go